psalaets/vue-jscodeshift-adapter/README.md

 See [jscodeshift readme](https://github.com/facebook/jscodeshift#usage-cli) for more info.

-### 2. Modify one or more parts of some `.vue` files
+### Use case 2: Modify one or more parts of some `.vue` files

-Modify a sfc's script, template or style
+Modify a sfc's script, template or style.

 #### 2a.
 Create wrapped transform function